pambalos/npi-enrichment-script/README.md

   - If I wanted a live and updated resource that I could use internally to quickly fetch information on NPI numbers, and I know I will mainly be accessing it via the NPI number, I would probably opt for a NoSQL database like MongoDB.
   - Alternatively, if I planned on building a larger set of records, one which might rope in further separate but relational data sources, and I can envision building APIs with index based queries, I would probably opt for a SQL database.
 - I decided to manually build in the create directory step just for ease of use.
+- Too much concurrency while writing could definitely slow things down as threads have to wait and compete for locks.
+I wanted to test my initial thoughts that async fetches, then synchronous writes could be faster than asynchronous fetches and writes.
+The results are as follows;
+  - Initial test with `THREADS=20, MAX_RETRIES=10, MAX_WAIT=15, WAIT=3, ASYNC_WRITES=True` took 61 seconds to run, the second took 50 seconds
+  - Initial test with `THREADS=20, MAX_RETRIES=10, MAX_WAIT=15, WAIT=3, ASYNC_WRITES=False` took 59 seconds to run, the second took 70 seconds
+  - Another test with `THREADS=200, MAX_RETRIES=10, MAX_WAIT=15, WAIT=3, ASYNC_WRITES=True` took 28 seconds to run
+  - - Another test with `THREADS=200, MAX_RETRIES=10, MAX_WAIT=15, WAIT=3, ASYNC_WRITES=False` took 43 seconds to run
+  - Clearly I was wrong about my initial predictions regarding being able to perceive the trade-off.
+More in #Lessons Learnt

 ### Improvements
 - Tests could be good.
 Although by its nature of being a script, it's pretty easy to test manually.
 - If I wanted to invest more time, I would add some overarching daily handler.
 Either set it up as a timed function in a constantly running app that runs once a day, or set it up as a cron job, both of which have their advantages depending on the use case.